 One of the nice things about climbing the mountains in the northern Appalachians is that the trees tend to get shorter as you make your way to the summit; you can use that to somewhat gauge your process: the shorter the trees get, the closer you are to the (possibly imaginary) treeline, and thus the top.

-Cooper Lodge (a "Lodge" rather than a "Shelter", because it actually has four walls and a door) could be an impressive shelter, with some time, care, and maintenance (and money).
-While the four walls provided reasonable insulation from the wind that had started to pick up, its windows had long since fallen out, and its bunks are in somewhat terrible disrepair, being somewhat tilted, and with no ladders to make entering or exiting the top bunks easy.
-But, a shelter is a shelter, and it was better than setting up a tent.
+Cooper Lodge (a "Lodge" rather than a "Shelter", because it actually has four walls and a door) could be an impressive shelter, with some time, care, and maintenance (and money), but it has unfortunately fallen into some disrepair, and it's a somewhat sad place now.
+While the four walls provided reasonable insulation from the wind that had started to pick up, its windows had long since fallen out, and its bunks are in somewhat terrible disrepair, some of them being tilted, and missing ladders to make entering or exiting the top bunks easy.
+But, a shelter is a shelter, and it was way better than setting up a tent.

-I arrived there right around sunset, and all but one other person in the shelter sensibly already tucked into their sleeping bags.
+I arrived at the Lodge right around sunset, and all but one other person in the shelter was sensibly already tucked into their sleeping bags.
 Having my choice between incredibly-slanty bottom bunk, and hard-to-navigate top bunk, I chose the top bunk, and quickly crawled into my sleeping bag (first taking off my pants' legs, which had become wet and dirty from hiking through four miles of wet ground).

-Tomorrow: summit of Pico Peak, on the New England Hundred Highest list, and a nero to the Inn and Long Trail, and resupply in Rutland.
+Tomorrow: summit of Pico Peak, on the New England Hundred Highest list, and a nero to the Inn at Long Trail and resupply in Rutland.